nteract/hydrogen/docs/Usage/Cells.md

 #### Markdown Cells

-Just as for code cells](#code-cells), there are a range of allowed markers to delimit the start of a markdown cell:
+Just as for [code cells](#code-cells), there are a range of allowed markers to delimit the start of a markdown cell:

 - `%% md`
 - `%% [md]`